A preprint, an unpublished non-peer reviewed study, reports on the latest data from the REACT-1 study on COVID-19 spread across England.

 Prof Kevin McConway, Emeritus Professor of Applied Statistics, The Open University, said:

-Preprint (not a paper): ‘REACT-1 round 8 interim report: SARS-CoV-2 prevalence during the initial stages of the third national lockdown in England’ by Steven Riley et al. was posted online at 00:01 UK time on Thursday 21 January 2021.
+Preprint (not a paper): ‘REACT-1 round 8 final report: high average prevalence with regional heterogeneity of trends in SARS-CoV-2 infection in the community in England during January 2021’ by Steven Riley et al. was posted online at 00:01 UK time on Thursday 28 January 2021.
 This work is not peer-reviewed.